30 December 2021

 In July 2015 The European Securities and Markets Authority (“ESMA”) issued its advice to the European Commission, Parliament and Council on the extension of the AIFMD passporting regime to non-EU managers and funds.
 Guernsey was one of only six jurisdictions to even be considered by ESMA, and one of only two to be approved for the third-country passporting regime without condition.

 In July 2016, the “unqualified and positive assessment” for Guernsey was re-iterated, with further jurisdictions approved for the extension of the third-country passporting regime.

 Notwithstanding the requirement to do so following such positive assessments, the EU Commission is yet to specify the date by which the third-country passport should be extended to those jurisdictions.

-We would expect to see greater clarity following the UK’s departure from the EU although we cannot be sure of how long this might take.
+We continue to hope for greater clarity following the UK’s departure from the EU, although we cannot be sure of how long this might take.